 You can read the story and download it in our accurate, printable, and searchable PDF file, which is based on The Complete Works of Kate Chopin, edited by Per Seyersted (Baton Rouge: Louisiana State UP, 1969, 2006).
 If you’re citing a passage from this or other Kate Chopin stories for research purposes, it’s a good idea to check your citation against one of these printed texts.

-- a “gaudy” woman next to Mrs. Sommers at the theatre
+- “gaudy” woman next to Mrs. Sommers at the theatre

-- a man across from Mrs. Sommers on the cable car
+- man across from Mrs. Sommers on the cable car

 The story takes place in an unnamed city–a city large enough to have a department store, a fashionable restaurant, a theatre, and a cable car–probably in the early 1890s.

 Some readers, as we explain in the questions and answers below, focus on the balance between individual impulse and responsibility in the story.
 Some see rather a manipulation of women by businesses hoping to create a market for expensive clothing, restaurant food, and entertainment.